 KEC Community Solar Project

 Units in the KEC Community Solar Project are now available to members.
-Construction on the project started in September near KEC’s substation on Setters Road in Worley (on property already owned by KEC) and is scheduled for completion later this year.
+Construction on the project started in September near KEC’s substation on Setters Road in Worley (on property already owned by KEC) and was completed in December.
 Members may purchase individual units, which represent a portion of the energy produced by the solar array.
 There are 288 units available and each unit is expected to generate approximately 234 kilowatt-hours (kWh) per year.
-Each unit will cost $475.
+Each unit is $475.
 Members can purchase up to five units on a first come, first served basis.
 Learn more below.